Gerald R. Ford Amphitheater in Vail to host new concert series featuring electronic bands Polo & Pan, Big Gigantic and more in April￼

 - More information: Visit GRFAVail.com

+Thanks to funding from the town of Vail and Vail Resorts and a partnership with AEG Presents, the Gerald R. Ford Amphitheater will be opening its doors in early April for the first time.
+The Vail Valley Foundation will be de-winterizing and opening The Amp for concerts on April 7-8 as Vail Mountain winds down its 60th anniversary season.

-Vail Mountain’s 60th anniversary season just got even more legendary with the announcement that the Vail Valley Foundation will be de-winterizing and opening the Gerald R. Ford Amphitheater for concerts on April 7-8.
-Featuring electronic acts Polo & Pan, Big Gigantic and DJ Pee .Wee aka Anderson .Paak (all-vinyl set), additional support for Après at The Amp concerts will include Haasy, Lewis OfMan and Alana English.
+Featuring electronic acts Polo & Pan, Big Gigantic and DJ Pee .Wee, aka Anderson .Paak doing an all-vinyl set), additional support for Après at The Amp concerts will include Haasy, Lewis OfMan and Alana English.
 Tickets will go on sale Feb.
 24 at 9 a.m.

-In early December, both the Town of Vail and Vail Resorts approved $250,000 in total funding to support the Vail Valley Foundation to de-winterize the ~2,800-person venue and bring yet another unique experience to the community and its visitors.
+In early December, both the town and Vail Resorts approved $250,000 in total funding to support the Vail Valley Foundation to de-winterize the 2,800-person venue and bring yet another unique experience to the community and its visitors.

-Polo & Pan and Big Gigantic will headline Après at The Amp with high-energy performances.
-Polo & Pan, headlining April 7, are a French duo with a style that incorporates a mixture of house-electronic music influenced by tropical sounds and music from all over the world.
-Big Gigantic, headlining April 8, is a popular instrumental electronic hip-hop and jazz musical duo out of Boulder with hits including “All of Me,” “Get On Up” and more.
-DJ Pee .Wee, the assumed persona of Anderson .Paak, crafts setlists of multi-genre hits from the ’70s to the 2000s covering funk, soul, classic house dance, 80’s pop, rock, disco, hip-hop and R&B. DJ Pee .Wee will be performing an all-vinyl set at Après at The Amp.

 Support Local Journalism